kickstand-ui/kickstand-ui/docs/getting-started/framework-integrations/vue.md

 ### Import Styles

-If you don't already have a main `app.scss` or `styles.scss` file, it is highly recommend that you create one and import it into the `src/main.js` file (create a separate folder in `src` and add the global style there - `src/scss/styles.scss`):
+If you don't already have a main `app.scss` or `styles.scss` file, it is highly recommend that you create one and import it into the `src/main.js` file (it is a good idea to create a separate folder in `src` and add the global style there - `src/scss/styles.scss`):

 ```js
 import 'scss/styles.scss';